Library Services Privacy Notice

 - rectify inaccuracies in personal data that we hold about you

-- restrict the processing of your data in certain ways
+- restrict the processing in certain ways

 - obtain a copy of your data in a commonly used electronic form